iggredible/Learn-Vim/ch26_vimscript_variable_scopes.md

 Now when you source `dozen.vim` while in the middle of decrementing, Vim reads `!exists("s:dozen")`, finds that it is true, and doesn't reset the value back to 12.

-### Function Local And Function Formal Parameter variable
+### Function Local and Function Formal Parameter Variable

 Both the function local variable (`l:`) and the function formal variable (`a:`) will be covered in the next chapter.